RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 Linux example command: /Path/To/UnrealEngineDir/./GenerateProjectFiles.sh /Path/To/ProjectDir/Project.uproject

 Once you have regenerated projects files, rebuild your project again.
+If everything builds successfully the plugin is installed and ready to use.